egorge00/chess-coach/README.md

 - API keys stay server-side (`os.getenv`)
 - `.env` is ignored by Git (`.gitignore`)
 - Fallback to a random legal move if an LLM Black move is invalid
-- The microphone stream is released after recording stops (important for the macOS mic indicator)
+- The microphone stream is released after recording stops

 ## Ideas / Next Steps